abibring/n-queens/README.md

 # n-queens
-This is a project I completed with another developer.
-You can test how many queens or rooks could fit on an n X n board, so that the pieces are not in each other's path.
-Have fun playing around with it!
+This project is an iteration of the classic n-queens CS problem.
+The idea is to determine how many queens you can fit on an NxN chessboard, so that no two queens can attack each other.
+You can also calculate the number of rooks you could fit on an NxN chessboard.
+Enjoy!